jcuadraUAI/plaga/_pages/home.md

 </div>

-Our work on formation and evolution of planetary systems is carried out as part of the [Millennium Nucleus on Planet Formation (NPF)](http://www.npf.cl), funded by the [Iniciativa Científica Milenio](http://www.iniciativamilenio.cl/).
+Our work on formation and evolution of planetary systems is performed as part of the [Millennium Nucleus on Planet Formation (NPF)](http://www.npf.cl), funded by the [Iniciativa Científica Milenio](http://www.iniciativamilenio.cl/).